asinugobi/ewc/README.md

 ## Transfer from ImageNet to CIFAR

 This module focuses on transfer learning from ImageNet to CIFAR.
-This module is currently incomplete, but there is a working Keras + Tensorflow implementation, which you can find [here](https://github.com/asinugobi/layerwise_ewc).
+This module is currently incomplete, but there is a working Keras + Tensorflow implementation, which you can find [here](https://github.com/asinugobi/layerwise_ewc). **NOTE: This module is incomplete**